 In Autumn 2018, after a rigorous consultation process, the Barlow governing body voted to federate with Chapel Haddlesey Primary School.
 Whilst each school maintains their own identity through the school logo, uniform, vision and values, there is one Headteacher and one governing body working in the best interests of the pupils and staff across both schools.

 As the federation has strengthened its foundations, we have staff who work across both sites and deliver foundation subjects across the federation including PE, Cookery, French and SEN and Year 6 booster interventions.
-A Senior Leadership Team made up of the Executive Headteacher, a Head of School from both schools and a Business Manager implement the strategic direction of the school and meet regularly to drive forward the improvements identified on the School Development Plan.
+A Senior Leadership Team made up of the Executive Headteacher, Heads of School from Barlow and Chapel Haddlesey and a Business Manager implement the strategic direction of the schools and meet regularly to drive forward the improvements identified on the School Development Plan.

 Mr MacDonald, the Executive Headteacher, splits her time across both schools, driving and monitoring the strategies in the School Improvement Plan.